The Foundation for a Meaningful Life

 Acting is an elective is open to eighth and ninth grade students with a strong interest in performing arts.
 In this course, students explore the importance of taking risks, embracing vulnerabilities, and exploring one’s authentic self as a way of strengthening their work on stage.
 Through improvisation, playmaking, monologue exploration, and script analysis, students develop a deeper understanding and appreciation of acting methodology and theatrical works.

-The Creators Class is a required course that takes place in Fay's Center for Creativity & Design.
+Creators Class is a required course that takes place in Fay's Center for Creativity & Design.
 The course is designed to build each student's creative confidence and focuses on the following themes:

-• Design thinking, an empathy-based problem solving mindset and process, to help students identify problems and generate solutions
+• Design thinking, an empathy-based, problem-solving mindset and process, to help students identify problems and generate solutions

 • Digital fabrication, to design and build 2D and 3D objects using the school's laser cutter, vinyl cutter, and 3D printing technologies